nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note that **Honey**, which was also tagged **bakery** and **sweet** and would expire before **2021-12-31**, was not included because its name does not contain **sugar**.

-Again, to reset the search filter or go back to the full ingredient view, you can click the Ingredients button or run the `list ingredients` command.
+To reset the search filter or go back to the full ingredient view, you can click the Ingredients button or run the `list ingredients` command.